docsforadobe/after-effects-plugin-guide/docs/effect-basics/PF_ParamDef.rst

 Within PF_ParamDefUnion, PF_FloatSliderDef and PF_FixedSliderDef both have a member variable, PF_ValueDisplayFlags, which allows them to respond to the user's pixel value display preference (which they set in the info palette).
 If this is set, the parameter's value will be displayed as 0-1, 0-255, 0-32768, or 0.0 to 1.0, depending on the preference.
 You can also set the first bit (PF_ValueDisplayFlag_PERCENT) to append a percent sign to the parameter's displayed value.

 We know you'd never do anything like this, but if you create a parameter which displays as a percentage, don't confuse the user by allowing any range other than 0 to 100.
 Please.
-Percent means ‘out of one hundred'.
+Percent means 'out of one hundred'.